 Causes of Valve Stenosis

-Stenosis can be caused by age or by a malformed valve called a bicuspid valve.
-Up to two percent of the population is born with a bicuspid valve abnormality which means that instead of having three flaps that open for blood flow, two are fused together.
+All types of heart valve disease are more common with age, although some may be caused by congenital heart defects.
+For example, a type of malformed aortic valve may be a bicuspid aortic valve.
+About 1.4 percent of the population is born with a bicuspid valve abnormality which means that instead of having three flaps that open for blood flow, two are fused together.
 This causes blood to pass through a smaller, restricted opening.
+Watch a video explaining a bicuspid valve.

 Many valve conditions are very treatable and even curable with surgery.
 However, surgery also has risks that should be evaluated with your healthcare provider.
 In addition, it’s important to weigh your options carefully; advanced valve problems that remain untreated can be very dangerous and life-threatening.